bschollnick/QuickBBS/docs/Links & Aliases.md

 ## The `ALIAS_MAPPING` Setting

-If your aliases point at an external/masters volume whose content is mirrored inside the albums tree, add an explicit translation in `quickbbs_settings.py`:
+If your aliases point at an external/masters volume whose content is mirrored inside the albums tree, add an explicit translation in `secrets.py` — its entries are machine-specific paths, and `secrets.py` is never committed:

 ```python
 ALIAS_MAPPING = {